-Claire Bennet.
-An American who how a fling with the son of a Greek billionaire while studying abroad.
+Claire Bennet – an American who how a fling with the son of a Greek billionaire while studying abroad.
 She is so sassy!
 I freaking love her.
 You learn little bits and pieces about what happened between her and Antonio before this whole situation.
 Honestly, I don’t understand why it’s “Blackmailed Bride.”
-She wasn’t blackmailed, actually I’d say she was more reluctant.
+She wasn’t blackmailed, actually I’d say she was mostly reluctant.

 The story actually begins years after Antonio and Claire’s whirlwind romance, at a will reading of all places.
 The terms of the will are actually really funny, and it really sucks for the Rosso family.
 Particularly Antonio.
 Like, WHO DOES THAT?!!!!
 And the family villa going to the woman he insulted, I think that’s fair.